PatCapon39/nextflow-seqera/main/support.md

     - Implement changes to the pipeline (usually edits to the configuration profiles).
     - Configure, test and debug the pipelines on the community infrastructures.
     - Understand the available computational resources they access.
-    - Might require admin access to the compute infrastructure.
+    - Require admin access to the compute infrastructure.
     - Manage user access to the community/organisation workspace.

-    The BioCommons will provide all possible support with respect to the available resources.
+    Australian BioCommons will provide all possible support with respect to the available resources.

 <br />